 National Cancer Control Program (NCCP)

 The National Cancer Control Program (NCCP) is a comprehensive framework developed by the government to address the prevention, early detection, diagnosis, treatment, and palliative care of cancer within a country (Agency, 2023).
 It typically includes strategic plans, policies, and initiatives aimed at reducing the burden of cancer and improving outcomes for patients (Programme, 2023).
 In practice, the NCCP defines fundamental goals and priorities for cancer control, including but not limited to advocating for healthy lifestyles to prevent cancer, putting screening programs into place for early detection, guaranteeing access to high-quality medical care and supportive services, and strengthening research and surveillance initiatives to track cancer patterns.
 (Technicians, 2024).
-Overall, the NCCP serves as a guiding framework to ensure a coordinated and comprehensive approach to cancer control, with the goal of reducing the incidence and mortality of cancer, improving quality of life for cancer patients and survivors, and mitigating the social and economic impact of the disease on individuals and society.
+Overall, the NCCP serves as a guiding framework to ensure a coordinated and comprehensive approach to cancer control for healthcare practitioners, to reduce the incidence and mortality of cancer, improve the quality of life for cancer patients and survivors, and mitigate the social and economic impact of the disease on individuals and society.
+Perhaps add what is in place in SA…

 South African Nursing Council (SANC) Guidelines:

-The South African Nursing Council (SANC) guidelines provide a framework for nurses delivering cancer care, ensuring high standards of practice and patient-centred care.
+The South African Nursing Council (SANC) guidelines provide a framework for nurses delivering nursing care, inclusive of cancer care, ensuring high standards of practice and patient-centred care.
 Nurses specializing in oncology undergo specialized education and training, adhering to the scope of practice outlined by SANC.
 They uphold ethical principles in their interactions with cancer patients, respecting autonomy and promoting informed decision-making.
 Continuous professional development is encouraged to keep nurses updated on advancements in cancer care.
 Collaborative teamwork with healthcare professionals ensures holistic and coordinated care throughout the cancer journey, ultimately contributing to improved outcomes for patients across South Africa (Council, 2024).

 Evidence-Based Practice (EBP) Guidelines